dianzdd123/llm-wiki-paper-organizer/README.md

 | Confidence | high, medium, or low |
 | Notes | Uncertainty or missing metadata |

+---

 ### Phase 2: Rename and Group

-The skill renames only high-confidence papers using this format:
+The skill renames only high-confidence papers using:

 ```text
 YEAR-keyword-publisher.pdf